Kitware/CMake/Help/command/endforeach.rst

 endforeach
 ----------

-Ends a list of commands in a FOREACH block.
+Ends a list of commands in a foreach block.

 ::

   endforeach(expression)

-See the FOREACH command.
+See the :command:`foreach` command.